tylerneylon/math/randnn/randnn.md

 ![
-We can simultaneously render three different 2D plots by rending then as red, green, and blue intensities respectively.
+We can simultaneously render three different 2D plots by rending then as red, green, and blue intensities, respectively.
 This is an example using simple sigmoid curves.
 ](images/rgb_added@2x.png){#fig:fig6}

-The original figures in this article ([@fig:fig1] and [@fig:fig2]) use this technique to render all 3 output values of a neural network in a single image.
+The original figures in this article ([@fig:fig1] and [@fig:fig2]) use this technique to render all three output values of a neural network in a single image.

 To wrap up, here are typical one-layer networks: